- 2 Bedrooms

 About this PropertyBeachwalk Villas are located in Shipyard Plantation, a private gated community, which is in the central part of Hilton Head Island.
-It is one of the prettiest and quietest areas of the Island with huge oaks, lagoons and palm trees to create a photogenic tropical setting.
+It is one of the prettiest and quietest areas of the Island with sizable oaks, lagoons and palm trees to create a beautiful tropical setting.
 Recreational facilities include championship golf and tennis, premier spa and wellness facility, countless bicycle trails and most importantly the Beach.

 The master bedroom has a king sized bed and a private bathroom with a walk in shower.
 The second bedroom has a twin and a full bed with a full bath.
 There is also a queen sized sleeper couch in the living room.